 None of the board members or volunteers receive any salary or compensation for their efforts.

-Our main partners are located in India and Colombia and we are planning to expand our partnerships to additional countries shortly.
+Our partners are located in India, Colombia, The Gambia, Bangladesh, Congo (DRC) and Niger and we are planning to expand our partnerships to additional countries shortly.

 Our (first) local partner is NEED, with several years of experiences in promoting value based economic cum social enterprises, and 15+ years of operations in education, skill training and value based fast growing non-farm & farm sector.
 NEED operates in Uttar Pradesh, Bihar, Uttarakhand and West Bengal (in the north of India), and covers over 6500 villages.
 Together we envision the poor people residing in the Northern region of India, to raise their standard of living, by empowering them to benefit from the solar power available to them, by investing in collectively owned solar-powered solutions, that increase the well-being of (the larger part of) their communities financially and environmentally sustainable manner.